-Members of the community are encouraged to have a say in what Council does as community participation in Council is a major focus of the LG Act.
+Members of the community are encouraged to have a say in what Council does as community participation in Council is a major focus of the Act.
 Councils are encouraged to be open and accountable to the community.
 This is achieved by people having appropriate access to information, voting in polls and referendums, making submissions to Council, community research surveys and by Council meetings being open to the public.

-Council's website at www.cessnock.nsw.gov.au/Haveyoursay is regularly updated with notifications and information on Council's activities, meeting agendas and business papers.
+Council's 'Have your say' website is regularly updated with notifications and information on Council's activities, meeting agendas and business papers.
 The website also publishes notices and exhibitions, tenders, news items, events and many Council documents and reports.
 The website is reviewed and updated on a regular basis to ensure information is accurate and timely.
-Council also provides information on Council activities, decisions and programs in the local media.
+Council also provides information on Council activities, decisions and programs in the local media and social media channels.